an-Iceberg/ZHAW/HS_2022/communication_competence/24_okt_2022/pitch.md

 - i would like to present you laser induced n.f.

-- the process takes place within a spherical reactor where all lasers pointing to the center where the helium is located
+- the process takes place within a spherical reactor where all lasers pointing to the center where the hydrogen is located

 - january 2021:

   - results:

-    - NIF  same energy gain as JET
+    - NIF managed to match the energy output of the JET

 - promising future for the technology,